klevultd/frontend-sdk/packages/klevu-ui/src/components/klevu-product/readme.md

 Generic product component that renders product based on KlevuRecord of @klevu/core All parts of the component can be replaced with slots.

+By default the products fill the whole space, but it can be limited with --kleu-product-width and --klevu-product-small-width css variables.

 ## Properties

 | Property          | Attribute          | Description                                           | Type                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          | Default     |